joshuaeckroth/cinf401-website/notes/statistics.markdown

 W = 0.9576, p-value = 0.7487
 {% endhighlight %}

-It looks like kill counts for insect spray A are normally distributed (since we can't reject this null hypothesis).
+It seems that kill counts for insect spray A are normally distributed (since we can't reject this null hypothesis).

 Here is a density plot for each spray:

 ![Insect spray densities](/images/plot-insectspray-densities.png)

 Sprays A, B, and F look "normal", but D does not.
 The Shapiro test confirms: the null hypothesis (the distribution is normal) can be rejected for spray D with p-value 0.0027.
-Perhaps more trials with spray D would bring back into a normal distribution.
-I expect that the way the spray actually works (the population data, after an infinite number of trials) would be a normal distribution.
+Perhaps more trials with spray D would bring it into a normal distribution.
+I expect that the way the spray actually works (after an infinite number of trials) would be a normal distribution.

-Tips, apparently, are not normally distributed:
+Tipping at a restaurant, apparently, is not normally distributed:

 {% highlight r %}
 > shapiro.test(tips$tip)